 - Meet with NTC Youth Apprenticeship (YA) team or high school YA coordinator to review program requirements and discuss expectations for students and employers. - 2.
 Review students' applications. - 3.
 Conduct interviews and offer tours of your facility to students and possibly their parents/guardians. - 4.
 Hire a Youth Apprentice (YA). - 5.
 Notify NTC YA team and high school YA coordinator of hire. - 6.
 Identify a mentor for the YA at your business. - 7.
 (Within the first 30 days of hire) Mentor completes Education Training Agreement (ETA), which is provided by the YA or their high school coordinator. - 8.
-Mentor schedules regular meetings with the YA. - Prior to May 31 of the year the YA is slated to graduate, the high school coordinator typically contacts the mentor to discuss final paperwork, which includes On-the-Job Learning (OJL) Performance Guide and post program survey. - 10.
+Mentor schedules regular meetings with the YA. - 9.
+Prior to May 31, the high school coordinator contacts the mentor to discuss final paperwork, final evaluation, and post program survey. - 10.
 Final paperwork should be submitted to the high school coordinator by May 31.